linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.12.2025
+- Topic: WYNIX & UIID
+- Directory: /posts/2025/December/15
+- Description: ``` We are maximizing ID-oriented decentralization!
+With the upcoming W4 Phones and UIID WYNIX, enter our ecosystem in minutes with just 1 Identity.
+Get your next Smartphone simply and rent it as long as you want.
+More control and privacy for you! ```

 ### 14.12.2025
 - Topic: It's Your Community
 - Directory: /posts/2025/December/14